TechLuke/TechLuke.github.io/_posts/2018-06-20-kratky-method.md

 ![Add Water To The Bucket](/assets/bucketFill.gif)

-Fill the bucket about half way with water.
+Fill the bucket about halfway with water.

  If you do more research on this method you might find some videos or articles that start diving into the PH of your local tap water, using bottled spring water, or some other erroneous details that really aren't necessary.
 The whole point of the Kratky method is to be easy and concise.
-Sure, you can measure the PH levels and balance it out with some PH solution to maximize your yeild.
+Sure, you can measure the PH levels and balance it out with some PH solution to maximize your yield.
 If you want to do all that then you might as well set up a Deep Water Culture (DWC) system.
-These system typically have higher yields Than the nin circulating methods, but can get so complicated that they scare off many would be hydroponic gardeners.
+These system typically have higher yields Than the non circulating methods, but can get so complicated that they scare off many would be hydroponic gardeners.
 I say, turn on your hose and just fill up the bucket.

 ## The Nutrients

- In my example I am using [General Hyroponics](https://generalhydroponics.com/) brand nutrients.
-There are plenty of other brands you can use and i'd encourage you to expirment with different brands to see what works best for you.
+ In my example I am using [General Hydroponics](https://generalhydroponics.com/) brand nutrients.
+There are plenty of other brands you can use and i'd encourage you to experiment with different brands to see what works best for you.

 ![Nutrients](/assets/threeNutes.JPG)

 The amount of nutrient solution you add depends on the size of the container you are using, so read the directions on the nutrient's bottle.
 For our five gallon bucket it says to add one teaspoon per gallon of water.
 So if my math is correct that is five teaspoons of each nutrient solution.

 You can use any size container with the Kratky method.
-I've expirmented with large 15 gallon totes and smaller three gallon buckets, but i've had the best results with the five gallon buckets.
+I've experimented with large 15 gallon totes and smaller three gallon buckets, but i've had the best results with the five gallon buckets.

 Once the bucket is half way full, add the first of the three nutrient solutions, FloraMicro.